hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

 **`remap`** A list or multi-line string of remap rules.
 See below for details.
 If not specified the default is `[ ** ]` which means "copy everything to the same location" in the staging area.

-**`extract`** If true, the input is assumed to be an archive and extraction of the contents will occur to whatever the `to` destination path is.
-If false, the input won't be extracted.
+**`extract`** The number of archives (within archives) to extract.
+If this is set to 1 (or true), the input is assumed to be an archive and extraction of the contents will occur to whatever the `to` destination path is.
+If zero or false, the input won't be extracted.
+If more than one then the archive is assumed to contain another archive and that will in turn be extracted - this can be useful when retrieving artifacts from GitHub Actions which insists on wrapping everything in a zip, but can't preserve UNIX permissions or symlinks properly.
+This can necessitate putting a tarball inside the zip.
 If not set then a heuristic is used: it will be extracted if the input is a zip or tarball, otherwise it won't be (i.e. file formats based on zip like JARs won't be extracted).

 **`http-headers`** A map of key-value pairs that contains additional HTTP headers to be sent when downloading a URL.